yegor256/blog/_posts/2017/sep/2017-09-19-what-motivates-me.md

 on
 [power and force]({% pst 2016/sep/2016-09-27-command-control-innovate %}),
-and the best way to avoid negative aspects of these rather violent concepts is to organize them.
+and the best way to avoid negative aspects of these rather violent concepts is to organize and structure them.
 Without a clear and well defined hierarchy of roles a team very quickly turns into a [snake pit]({% pst 2015/oct/2015-10-13-competition-without-rules %}), with politics, backstabbing and behind-the-scenes games.
 So, if you can't tell me